 As the city of Albertville begins examining its budget for 2013 an increased budget and general levy is inevitable.

-When City Administrator Larry Kruse was terminated in April, unbudgeted dollars were spent from the general fund to cover not only his severance package, but also the legal fees incurred by the city.
+in April, unbudgeted dollars were spent from the general fund to cover not only his severance package, but also the legal fees incurred by the city.

 Albertville also is currently spending unbudgeted dollars on interim city administrator Bob Thistle's compensation, as well as search firm fees.